 Over the course of its evolution, ownership of HRMA changed as one partner moved on to other professional activities and a second passed away.
 Since 1995 HRMA has been owned by Courtland Chaney alone.

 Our professional services are provided as one-time interventions and regularly scheduled activities.
 An initial exploratory meeting is always held with prospective clients for no fee and with no obligation to determine the relevance of HRMA services to the client and to provide the basis for any subsequent proposal to provide professional services.
-Since 1984 we have provided services to approximately 270 client organizations.
+Since 1984 we have provided services to more than 300 client organizations.

 Professional services are provided on a fee-for-service or fixed price basis, plus reimbursable expenses, based on the nature and location of the consultation.

 A Sample of Our Supervisory and Management Development Topics includes: